 Morrisonite Jasper is a semi precious gemstone material named after James Morrison, an old timer who lived in and explored the area for 50 years.
 Though the rock was first available in the early 1930's, it wasn't actually claimed until 1964.

 The area is very rugged and the Morrisonite area is perched on the side of the hill.
+Mining was very difficult.
 The Morrisonite area has been closed by the BLM as it is too dangerous.

 Morrisonite, like all picture jaspers, is said to help with relaxation and rejuvenation.